Shannma/Shannon-Matthew-STAT540/STAT_540_Practice_Assignment.md

     ##   Child   52  57
     ##   Adult 1438 654

-From this, the total number of children and adults on the Titanic is shown separated by those who survived and those who did not.
-In order to calculate the total number of children and the total number of adults, the number of children who survived must be added to the number of children who did not survive:
+From this, the total number of children and adults on the Titanic is shown, separated by those who survived and those who did not.
+In order to calculate the total number of children, the number of children who survived must be added to the number of children who did not survive:

 ``` r
 x <- 52